Cassidy Tubbs

 Daily Schedules:

 Each class has different schedules, however some activities are shared.
-Electives and PE, as well as our teacher conferences, are 2:00-3:00 Electives for second grade are computer lab, where they will learn typing, Spanish, and STEAM (Science, Technology, Engineering, Art, and Math).
+Electives and PE, as well as our teacher conferences, are 10:30-11:30.
+Electives for second grade are technology, where they will learn typing, music, and STEAM (Science, Technology, Engineering, Art, and Math).
 They will rotate through these one week at a time.
-Second grade lunch is 11:25 – 11:55.
-Please note on our schedule that their main ELAR (reading) and Spelling times are in the afternoon.
+Second grade lunch is 11:00 – 11:30.
+Please note on our schedule that their main ELAR (grammar, writing) and math times are in the afternoon.
 Please keep this in mind when scheduling doctor’s appointments and such.
 W.I.N.
-Time is also an important part of the school day because this is when they are able to work on what they need to improve or be challenged.
+Time is also an important part of the school day because this is when they are able to work on what they need to improve or be challenged appropriately.

 Absences/Tardies:

-If you need to change how your child is getting home for the day, please call the office.
+If you need to change how your child is getting home for the day, please call the office at (254) 657-2525.

 Behavior Expectations: